GAM-team/GAM/docs/How-to-Upgrade-Legacy-GAM-to-GAM7.md

-# Installing GAMADV-XTD3
+!# Installation - Upgrading from Legacy GAM
-Use these steps if you have never used any version of GAM in your domain.
-They will create your GAM project and all necessary authentications.
+Use these steps if you have used any version of GAM in your domain.
+They will update your GAM project and all necessary authentications.

 - [Downloads-Installs](Downloads-Installs)